 The Waiver Examinations are primarily in a multiple-choice format, although some exams have a section with short answer essay questions.
-Students will provide their responses to multiple-choice questions on a Scantron (Form 882 ES).
-A Scantron machine is used to grade the multiple-choice questions in the exams.
+Students will provide their responses to multiple-choice questions on a GradeScope bubblesheet.
+A GradeScope scanner is used to grade the multiple-choice questions in the exams.
 Short answer essay questions will be graded by faculty members who teach the course being tested.

 Students must receive at least a grade of B (84%) to pass the Waiver Examinations.
 If you are successful in these exams, you will not have to complete these courses (SWORK 601, 619, and/or 690) in the Graduate program, but will need to take an elective course approved by the Graduate Advisor for each of the courses waived.
-During the first week of class, you may drop the course(s) that you waived and add the approved elective(s)
+During the first week of class, you may drop the course(s) that you waived and add the approved elective(s).

-Admissions: Conditional Status
+Admissions: Conditional Student Status

+Be familiar with the "Know Your Status" section of the Master's Student Handbook offered by the College of Graduate Studies (https://grad.sdsu.edu/current-students/grad-resources).
 Most students admitted to the School of Social Work are given the status of "Classified" upon their admission.
 Occasionally, students may be admitted under "Conditional" status.
 This means that certain conditions (e.g., 3.0 GPA in all coursework) must be met within a specified time period (generally 12 units).
 If students with Conditional status do not meet the specified conditions by the time period indicated, they will not be allowed to continue in the MSW Program, unless the Graduate Advisor grants an extension for the conditions.
-Once conditions have been met, the Graduate Advisor will submit a Change of Status form to the Division of Graduate Affairs, which will change the student's status to Classified.
-For questions related to Conditional and Classified Status, please contact the Graduate Advisor or the MSW Admissions Director, Kellie Scott, MSW at kscott@sdsu.edu.
+Once conditions have been met, the Graduate Advisor will submit a Change of Status form to the College of Graduate Studies, which will change the student's status to Classified.
+For questions related to Conditional and Classified Status, please contact MSW Admissions at msswadmissions@sdsu.edu, or the Graduate Advisor.